Stanford/WMD/README.txt

-WMD - WebAuth Module for Drupal 6.x
+WMD - WebAuth Module for Drupal 7.x

 -- SUMMARY --

-Authors: Ken Sharp, Steve Rude, Josh Koenig, Marco Wise
+Authors: Ken Sharp, Steve Rude, Josh Koenig, Marco Wise, Brad Erickson

 The WebAuth Module for Drupal (also known as WMD) implements external logins using Stanford's WebAuth.
 It automatically creates new users accounts and